wazuh/wazuh-documentation/source/user-manual/kibana-app/features/query-configuration.rst

   - Osquery
   - AWS

 By clicking on the *Log collection* configuration, the loaded configuration is shown:

 .. image:: ../../../images/kibana-app/features/query-configuration/logcollector-query.png
   :align: center
   :width: 100%

-It also has the capability to show the format in JSON or XML for better readability:
+It also has the capability to show the configuration in JSON or XML formats for better readability:

 .. image:: ../../../images/kibana-app/features/query-configuration/logcollector-json.png
   :align: center